emberjs/website/source/blog/2019-03-02-update-on-module-unification-and-octane.md

 let Ember users organize their component files however they want.

 As frustrating as it was at the time, the inability to make progress on MU may have been a blessing in disguise.
-It gave us time to land angle bracket components, which allowed template imports to seem feasible again, which allowed us to both solve the scoped package problem while loosening the strictest MU rules.
+It gave us time to implement angle bracket syntax for components, which allowed template imports to seem feasible again—which meant that we now had a solution that seemed to address both the scoped package problem and the ergonomics problem.

-I think the deadend we found ourselves in was a sign from the universe that we needed to wait for the better design that was just around the corner.
-Time will tell, but I think template imports are a much, much better design.
-And this process also pushed us to explore single-file components, which I think will be a surprisingly big productivity improvement for Ember developers.
+I believe the dead-end we found ourselves in was a sign from the universe that something better was just around the corner.
+Time will tell, but my hunch is that template imports solve some important problems much more elegantly than what we had before.

-I want to be clear: the is all just one person's recollection of events.
-The reality of technical design is messy and feels a lot more like going around in circles than the nice, clean, linear sequence I've presented here.
+This process also pushed us to explore single-file components, which I think will be a surprisingly big productivity improvement for Ember developers.

 ### What's Next

-I recently posted the [SFC & Template Import Primitives RFC](https://github.com/emberjs/rfcs/pull/454), which is the first of several RFCs describing changes to MU or new features that complement MU.
-You should see more RFCs related to this topic in the coming weeks.
+Hopefully, this post helps provide some context about the state of MU.
+Of course, what I've written here is my personal, imperfect recollection of events, simplified for clarity.
+The reality of technical design is messy and feels a lot more like going around in circles than the tidy sequence I've presented here.

 I will also mention that, as a project, I think we've dramatically improved how we design, implement, validate, and iterate on features since we